Zilliqa/staking-contract/contracts/README.md

 `gZILToken` contract is a [ZRC-2](https://github.com/Zilliqa/ZRC/blob/master/reference/FungibleToken-Mintable.scilla) compliant token contract with a few minor modifications.
 The contract defines two extra immutable variables `init_minter` (of type `ByStr20`) and `end_block` (of type `BNum`).
-The former is the initial minter of the contract allowed to mint tokens, while the latter captures the block number until which minting is possible.
+The former is the initial minter of the contract allowed to mint tokens, while the latter stores the block number until which minting is allowed.
 It also introduces a mutable field `minter`(of type `ByStr20`) initialized to `init_minter` and a transition `ChangeMinter(new_minter:
 ByStr20)` to update the address of the minter.
 Since `gZILToken` won't require buring, the `Burn` transition from the ZRC-2 specification is removed.

+As tokens are rewarded when a delegator claims its staking rewards within the `SSNList` contract, the `minter` of the `gZILToken` contract will be the address of the `SSNList` contract.

 1. The modified `Mint` transition to be called by the `minter`: